 The accelerator and brake pedal positions are saved when doing a memory set function and can be recalled along with the vehicle personality features when a memory position is selected through the remote entry transmitter, keyless entry keypad or memory switch on the driver's door (if equipped with memory feature).
-Refer to Memory seat/power mirrors/adjustable pedals in the Seating and Safety Restraints chapter.
+Refer to Front seats in the Seating and Safety Restraints chapter.